Do It Today: Steps 1-4 of 12 toward Living a Debt-Free Life

 Step 4: Create an Emergency Fund

-You may be feeling impatient to start more aggressively paying down debt, but it’s important to first create an emergency fund.
-If you don’t have money socked away for unexpected expenses, you’ll be tempted to use the money that’s already earmarked for your debt payments to fund this expense.
+You may be feeling impatient to be super aggressive about paying down debt, but it’s also important to create an emergency fund.
+If you don’t have money socked away for unexpected expenses, you’ll be tempted to use the money that’s already earmarked for your debt payments to fund the emergency expense.

 Stay tuned for Steps 5-12 coming soon.